ImpulseMirror/ComfyUI-Responsive/README.md

 1. Open any workflow in ComfyUI.
 2. Click the **Responsive** toggle (or press `Alt + R`) to open the overlay.
-3. Select a node from the left sidebar to inspect or edit its widgets in the main panel.
+3. Select a node from the left sidebar to inspect or edit its widgets in the main panel; the selected entry stays highlighted for clarity.
+4. Adjust widget values as needed, then hit **Generate** to queue the workflow without leaving the overlay.
-4. Use the **Refresh** action if you add or reorder nodes while the overlay is visible.
+5. Use the **Refresh** action if you add or reorder nodes while the overlay is visible.
-5. Click **Close** or press `Esc` to return to the traditional node canvas.
+6. Click **Close** or press `Esc` to return to the traditional node canvas.

 ## Testing